 Those studies are costly, difficult to conduct, and are sometimes highly unethical, so they are pretty hard to come by.
 An alternative option is to have tons of observational data like in the case of smoking, but again, it has to be watertight.

 How Does Bad Science Relate to Diet Culture?

-The diet industry knows and exploits the fact that most of us aren’t vigilant enough to try to really understand what we are being told.
+The diet industry knows and exploits the fact that most of us do not really try to understand what we read and hear.
 It loves that many of us form our beliefs based on catchy, memorable headlines, like “the grapefruit diet will help you lose 14 pounds in a week”.
-You don’t need a degree in Biology, or even a love or passion for science, to dig a little deeper and push back when you see a juicy headline that seems too good to be true.
+You don’t need a degree in Biology, or even a love or passion for science, to dig a little deeper and push back when you see a juicy headline that seems suspiciously enticing.

 Bad science also includes supplement salesmen or diet plan developers that cite research studies that actually don’t exist.
 In Bad Science, Ben Goldacre discusses the time he saw a doctor on TV cite an Australian study that supposedly touted the anti-aging benefits of pomegranate juice.
 He proclaimed that it can even reduce wrinkles!

 Unfortunately, this study was absolutely nowhere to be found.5 It sounds good to cite a study on TV, and if we are being honest with ourselves, very few of us would dig deeper to try to read that study for ourselves.
 Instead, we might start drinking gallons of pomegranate juice in the name of bouncy skin and a longer lifespan, despite the expense and lack of actual evidence that comes with it.